Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Problem Setup and Implementation Details

-We compare the superiorization method with the following LP algorithms: \begin{enumerate} \item scipy.simplex \item scipy.revised simplex \item scipy.interior-point \item gurobi.primal simplex. \end{enumerate} Scipy is a library for scientific computing in the programming language Python.
+We compared the actions of LinSup with those of the following LP solvers: \begin{enumerate} \item scipy.simplex \item scipy.revised simplex \item scipy.interior-point \item gurobi.primal simplex. \end{enumerate} Scipy is a library for scientific computing in the programming language Python.
 It is freely available at \url{www.scipy.org}.
 Its optimization suite \textit{scipy.optimize} contains multiple implementations of common optimization algorithms like the SQP method, the dogleg method or the conjugate gradient method.
-Since we are working with the data of an LP, we employed specialized LP methods only, in particular the simplex and revised simplex method as well as the interior-point method of scipy's \textit{linprog} function.\\ Gurobi is a commercial state-of-the-art solver for linear and nonlinear, continuous and (mixed) integer problems.
+Since we are working with the data of an LP, we employed specialized LP methods only, in particular the simplex and revised simplex method as well as the interior-point method of scipy's \textit{linprog} function.

+Gurobi is a commercial state-of-the-art solver for linear and nonlinear, continuous and (mixed) integer problems.
 It is available at \url{www.gurobi.com} and offers a wide range of customization, including multiple algorithms, globalization strategies, preconditioning, etc. For our experiments we turned off Gurobi's automated choice of algorithm and instead forced it to use its implementation of the primal simplex to ensure consistency of the output data.